Find a Job You Really Want In

 -

-File a Housing Complaint: If you feel as though an individual discriminated against you in any aspect of finding and buying a home, you can file a complaint with FHEO.
-You can send this housing discrimination form to your local FHEO office or call 1-800-669-9777.
+File a Housing Complaint: If you face discrimination in housing, file a complaint with the Fair Housing Equal Opportunity (FHEO) by sending the housing discrimination form to your local FHEO office or by calling 1-800-669-9777.

-Black women make 61 cents for every dollar that white, non-Hispanic men are paid
+Black women earn 61 cents for every dollar earned by white, non-Hispanic men.

-Latina women make 53 cents for every dollar that white, non-Hispanic men are paid.
+Latina women earn 53 cents for every dollar earned by white, non-Hispanic men.

-Native Hawaiian and Pacific Islander women make 62 cents for every dollar that white, non-Hispanic men are paid.
+Native Hawaiian and Pacific Islander women earn 62 cents for every dollar earned by white, non-Hispanic men.

-Asian women make 85 cents for every dollar that white, non-Hispanic men are paid.
+Asian women earn 85 cents for every dollar earned by white, non-Hispanic men.

 Companies Championing Diversity